isi-nlp/rtg/README.md

 U.S. Government.
 The U.S. Government is authorized to reproduce and distribute reprints for Governmental purposes notwithstanding any copyright annotation thereon.

+* This material is based on research sponsored by
+ Air Force Research Laboratory (AFRL) under agreement number FA8750-19-1-1000.
+The U.S. Government is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation therein.